Are you preparing for the 2013 invasion of the Brood II Magicicada? If so, what type of cicada prepper are you?

 If you’re visiting Cicada Mania, you’re probably trying to figure out when and where the Brood II cicadas will emerge.
 We have a page for that.

-Once the cicadas arrive you’re also going to report them to Magicicada.org, right?
-You’re also going to upload your photos and video to Facebook, Flickr, Twitter, YouTube, Vimeo, Pinterest and Instagram, right?
+Once the cicadas arrive you’re also going to report them to Cicadas @ UCONN (formerly Magicicada.org), right?
+You’re also going to upload your photos and video to Facebook, Flickr, Twitter, YouTube, Vimeo, Pinterest, and Instagram, right?
 You’re going to tag your photos & video with appropriate tags like #BroodII, #Magicicada, and #17YearCicada as well.

 A portable butterfly pavilion is a great place to temporarily keep and observe cicadas.
 It’s a lot better than a coffee can with holes punched in the lid.
 Another good option is to use an old aquarium and turn it into a terrarium filled with natural objects, like tree branches.
 You can also wrap a tree branch with netting and place the cicadas inside that, and observe then in their natural habitat.

 It’s good to have a magnifying glass or a camera with a zoom feature so you can observe the cicadas up close.
-If you have a camera, make sure you take plenty of photos and video so you have something to remember the cicadas.
+If you have a camera, make sure you take plenty of photos and videos so you have something to remember about the cicadas.

 - Books and website links for research